 Pearl

 In Nathaniel Hawthorne's 1850 novel, The Scarlet Letter, protagonist Hester Pyrne had an illegitimate child.
-At the time, readers would expect her name to be Ada or Harriet.
-Instead, Pyrne, describing her child as "her mother's only treasure", named her after the pearl gemstone.
+Nineteenth-century readers would expect her name to be Ada or Harriet.
+Instead, Pyrne, describing her child as "her mother's only treasure," named her after the pearl gemstone.

 People have described the gemstone, which formed in mollusk shells, as precious since the Middle Ages.
 Hence, it is not surprising that Hester Pyrne referred to Pearl as her "only treasure".
-Perhaps it was about time Pearl became a given name.
-The Victorian Era was the time for other natural words like Hazel, Ivy, and Opal to associate with specific women.
+Perhaps it was about time Pearl become a given name; the Victorian Era saw other natural words like Hazel, Ivy, and Opal associate with specific women.

 From 1880 through the first half of the 1920s, Pearl was a top 100 hit.
 It was also popular in Canada and Australia at the time.
 Nonetheless, Pearl only ranked in the top 50 in the United States, where Hawthorne wrote The Scarlet Letter.
 However, that does not make Pearl literary.
-A literary name would have to be memorable by the readers throughout history.
-The name of an illegitimate child would not be as famous as the main character's name.
+A literary name would have to be memorable among readers throughout history; the name of an illegitimate child would not be as famous as the main character's name.

 By the time Pearl left the top 100, the craze for girls' nature names was over.
-Fellow gemstone names Opal and Ruby both fell in use around the time.
+Fellow gemstone names such as Opal and Ruby also fell in use around the time.
 The same happened to Hazel, Olive, and Violet.
-As with most of these old-fashioned nature names, Pearl was dated.
+As with most of these old-fashioned nature names, Pearl sounded dated.
 It was out of the top 1000 by the 1990s and would stay out for over a decade.

 NICKNAMES: